We will record here any changes to this resource as a result of developments in the law or practice.

 Binding the employee to new post-termination restrictive covenants (www.practicallaw.com/9-382-3769) and continuing obligations the employee was not previously bound to.

 Reminding the employee of continuing obligations under existing restrictive covenants and gaining re-acknowledgment of those obligations by the employee.

 Separation and release of claims agreements can be used regardless of the reason for an employee's separation from employment, whether voluntary or involuntary.
 They can be used for single terminations or group terminations (also called layoffs or reductions in force (www.practicallaw.com/9-382-3830)).
-Certain additional requirements must be met for separation and release of claims agreements used in connection with group terminations, as described in Drafting Note, Release of Claims.
+Certain additional requirements must be met for separation and release of claims agreements used in connection with group terminations, as described in Drafting Note, Release of Claims below.

-Some federal and state legal claims cannot be released regardless of any benefit offered in exchange for the release (see Drafting Note, Release of Claims).
+Some federal and state legal claims cannot be released regardless of any benefit offered in exchange for the release (see Drafting Note, Release of Claims below).
 For state claims, because state law varies on which claims cannot be released, the relevant state law should be reviewed (for more information, see Employment Claims in Release Agreements: State Q&A Tool (www.practicallaw.com/9-505-9590))

 In addition, waiver and release of claims under the federal Age Discrimination in Employment Act (www.practicallaw.com/2-501-7061) (ADEA), cannot be waived without certain requirements being met (see Release of Claims).